pbruvoll/tekkendocs/README.md

 ## License

-Your are not allowd to copy, distribute the code in this repository without explicit permission.
+You are not allowed to copy, distribute the code in this repository without explicit permission.
-The data the website exposes can be used, we just appreacite that you give credits to tekkendocs.com and rbnorway.org where you are using the data.
+The data the website exposes can be used, we just appreciate that you give credit to tekkendocs.com and rbnorway.org where you are using the data.